hopter-project/hopter-quick-start/README.md

 ## Choosing a Board

-There is nothing to do if the code runs with STM32F407-Discovery board.
-For STM32F411-Discovery board, apply the following patch to the source code.
-The patch rewrites a few configuration parameters to match the STM32F411-Discovery board.
+There is nothing to do if the code runs with an STM32F407-Discovery board.

+For an F411 or F412 board, apply the corresponding patch to the source code.
+The patch rewrites a few configuration parameters to match the chosen board.

+For example with F411, run the following command.

 ```
 patch -p1 < stm32f411-discovery.patch